 High-fiber foods often require more chewing and may take longer for your stomach to digest.
-This can help your body recognize that it is full, before you start eating more food.
+This can help your body recognize that it is full before you start eating more.
 Diets rich in whole grains and fiber have been associated with better quality diets and decreased risk of cardiovascular disease.

 Fruits, vegetables, beans, whole grains and leafy greens are some of your best bets for higher-fiber foods.
-Eating a variety of fruits and vegetables may help you control your weight, cholesterol, and blood cholesterol.
-The American Heart Association recommends eating a diet rich in fruits, vegetables, and whole grains.
+Eating a variety of fruits and vegetables may help you control your weight, cholesterol and blood pressure.
+The American Heart Association recommends eating a diet rich in fruits, vegetables and whole grains.

 This or that?

 Look at these two lunch choices.
 On the left: a fried chicken sandwich on white bread with a shake.
 On the right: a turkey and veggie sandwich on whole-grain bread with a blended fruit smoothie.
 Which is healthier and better for weight loss?
 The turkey sandwich and the smoothie are – and they prove you don’t have to sacrifice taste when you eat healthier.
 Better choices made consistently over time can lower your weight and improve your health.